yrashk/yrashk.github.io/docs/blog/posts/omnigres_game_1.md

 === "Default image"

-     The image below is rather _large (over 8Gb)_.
+     :warning: The image below is rather _large (over 8Gb)_.
 If you prefer a smaller one, select the next tab.

      ```shell
      docker volume create omnigres